aau-cns/Lie-plusplus/README.md

 ```
 ## Usage

-Two mini examples on how to use the base groups of the library and how to compose them to create new groups
+Two mini examples on how to use the base groups of the library and how to compose them to create new groups.
+For usage of Lie++ in the context of filter design have a look at [MSCEqF](https://github.com/aau-cns/MSCEqF)

 ### Base groups usage